|Formal updated conservation advice was produced for Bassurelle Sandbank SAC in April 2018 and is available in the Conservation Advice section below.|

 |Management status: Progressing towards being well managed

 Progress is ongoing with the recommendation of fisheries management proposals to the European Commission.
 A research and development monitoring survey will be undertaken in 2017 to improve our understanding as to whether the MPA is moving towards or has reached its conservation objectives.
-Further information will be provided under the Assessment section as it becomes available.
+Further information will be provided in the Assessment section as it becomes available.

 This site forms part of the UK's contribution to the OSPAR Commission’s network of MPAs, Europe's Natura 2000 network, and the Emerald network established under the Bern Convention.
 As the UK is a contracting party to the OSPAR Commission, JNCC is committed to ensuring that the OSPAR MPA network is 'well-managed' by 2020.